lingxiao1989/playground/README.md

 train minGPT on small and low resolution dataset for functional validation step 2: introduce cnn and complex structure for higher resolution or other purpose

+After some further reflection on this previous idea.
+I figured out that something like a puzzle solver maybe not that direly needed in the real world as we usually have the  coordinating infomations of the scatter pieces for their original source.
+Nevertheless, I came up with another problem that, once solved, maybe more meaningful and magnificent to the ML field.
+The problem is that whether we can design a network, can be simple,  but can learn from the flow of image streams.
+It does not require lables, but it learns by purely doing comparision - comparision of the contents among the each frames, and by doing this, the network should be able the identify some "moving items" in the stream. conv com between frames